Customers Bancorp (NYSE:CUBI) Releases FY 2021 Earnings Guidance

-CUBI has been the topic of a number of research analyst reports.
-Zacks Investment Research cut shares of Customers Bancorp from a hold rating to a sell rating in a report on Monday, August 2nd.
-Wedbush upped their price objective on Customers Bancorp from $42.00 to $51.00 and gave the company an outperform rating in a research note on Wednesday, June 23rd.
-B. Riley lifted their target price on Customers Bancorp from $55.00 to $60.00 and gave the stock a buy rating in a research note on Friday.
-Finally, Maxim Group restated a buy rating and issued a $52.00 price target on shares of Customers Bancorp in a research note on Friday, July 30th.
-One equities research analyst has rated the stock with a sell rating and five have issued a buy rating to the company.
-The stock presently has a consensus rating of Buy and a consensus price target of $40.67.
+Several research firms have weighed in on CUBI.
+Zacks Investment Research lowered Customers Bancorp from a hold rating to a sell rating in a research report on Monday, August 2nd.
+Wedbush boosted their price target on Customers Bancorp from $42.00 to $51.00 and gave the stock an outperform rating in a research report on Wednesday, June 23rd.
+Maxim Group reaffirmed a buy rating and set a $52.00 price target on shares of Customers Bancorp in a research report on Friday, July 30th.
+Finally, B. Riley lifted their target price on Customers Bancorp from $55.00 to $60.00 and gave the stock a buy rating in a research note on Friday, August 27th.
+One equities research analyst has rated the stock with a sell rating and five have issued a buy rating to the stock.
+According to data from MarketBeat.com, Customers Bancorp has an average rating of Buy and a consensus target price of $40.67.

-In other Customers Bancorp news, insider Glenn Hedde sold 11,681 shares of the stock in a transaction dated Monday, June 7th.
-The shares were sold at an average price of $42.03, for a total transaction of $490,952.43.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, insider Samvir S. Sidhu bought 6,000 shares of the company’s stock in a transaction dated Monday, June 14th.
-The stock was purchased at an average price of $39.53 per share, with a total value of $237,180.00.
-The disclosure for this purchase can be found here.
-Corporate insiders own 10.23% of the company’s stock.
+In related news, insider Samvir S. Sidhu purchased 6,000 shares of Customers Bancorp stock in a transaction on Monday, June 14th.
+The shares were purchased at an average price of $39.53 per share, for a total transaction of $237,180.00.
+The purchase was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, insider Glenn Hedde sold 11,681 shares of the company’s stock in a transaction dated Monday, June 7th.
+The shares were sold at an average price of $42.03, for a total value of $490,952.43.
+The disclosure for this sale can be found here.
+10.23% of the stock is owned by corporate insiders.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Morgan Stanley grew its position in Customers Bancorp by 106.7% in the second quarter.
-Morgan Stanley now owns 159,201 shares of the bank’s stock valued at $6,208,000 after acquiring an additional 82,166 shares during the last quarter.
-Millennium Management LLC bought a new stake in shares of Customers Bancorp during the 2nd quarter valued at approximately $203,000.
-Finally, Royal Bank of Canada grew its holdings in shares of Customers Bancorp by 67.6% during the 2nd quarter.
-Royal Bank of Canada now owns 2,358 shares of the bank’s stock valued at $92,000 after purchasing an additional 951 shares during the last quarter.
-Hedge funds and other institutional investors own 73.35% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the stock.
+Morgan Stanley boosted its holdings in Customers Bancorp by 106.7% in the second quarter.
+Morgan Stanley now owns 159,201 shares of the bank’s stock worth $6,208,000 after acquiring an additional 82,166 shares in the last quarter.
+Millennium Management LLC purchased a new stake in shares of Customers Bancorp during the second quarter valued at approximately $203,000.
+Finally, Royal Bank of Canada increased its position in shares of Customers Bancorp by 67.6% during the second quarter.
+Royal Bank of Canada now owns 2,358 shares of the bank’s stock valued at $92,000 after acquiring an additional 951 shares during the last quarter.
+Institutional investors own 80.19% of the company’s stock.

 Customers Bancorp Company Profile